Troponin TestTroponin

 • Troponin I

-Now, exactly what is Troponin I and T as cardiac makers?
+Now, exactly what are Troponin I and T as cardiac makers?
 Only Troponin I and Troponin T regulate heart muscle and tissue contraction, not Troponin C.

-Now, back to what is Troponin test?
+Now, back to the Troponin test.
 A Troponin test can measure the levels of Troponin in blood.
 These proteins are released after damage to the heart muscles.
 The greater the damage to the heart, the higher the Troponin levels in the blood.

-Troponin levels may be rise approximately 4 or 6 hours after heart damage.
-Troponin in blood continues to remain raised up to 2 weeks thus providing a greater time range to detect the problem.
-In angina patients, raised Troponin levels means aggravation in the condition and high risk of heart failure.
+Troponin levels may rise approximately 4 or 6 hours after heart damage.
+Troponin in blood continues to remain raised for up to 2 weeks thus providing a greater time range to detect the problem.
+In angina patients, raised Troponin levels mean aggravation in the condition and a high risk of heart failure.

 Purpose of Test